jagope/apuntes/java/patterns.md

 [Table of Contents](#menu)

-## The Visitor Pattern <a id="visitor"></a>
+## The Mediator Pattern <a id="mediator"></a>

-Represent an operation to be performed on the elements of an object structure.
-Visitor lets you define a new operation without changing the classes of the elements on which it operates.
+Define an object that encapsulates how a set of objects interact.
+Mediator promotes loose coupling by keeping objects from referring to each other explicitly, and it lets you vary their interaction independently.

 [Table of Contents](#menu)